Pricing and hedging of SOFR derivatives: Multiple Overnight Interest Rates

-We start by introducing the notation and assumptions about overnight rates in the extended market model, namely, the SOFR, EFFR, an unsecured funding rate and a collateral rate.
-We thus have a number of overnight rates, although none of them is assumed to be risk-free in the classical single-curve sense.
-Furthermore, we may formally associate each short term rate with a corresponding zero-coupon bond.
-However, in contrast to the classical approach, these bonds are not necessarily assumed to be traded assets.
-Rather, our goal is to focus on SOFR futures, SOFR-linked swaps and overnight indexed swaps, as opposed to the bond market and, unlike in the classical approach where the bond and swap markets are considered to be one market, we acknowledge that the bond and swap markets are autonomous (albeit related) sectors of the global fixed income market and thus each of them requires a distinct modeling approach.
+The aim of this section is to outline a particular multi-curve framework, which consists of multiple overnight interest rates and related futures contracts.
+We start by introducing the notation and assumptions regarding overnight rates in the multi-curve market model, namely, the SOFR, EFFR, an unsecured funding rate, and a collateral rate.
+It is fairly common in the existing literature to formally associate each short-term rate in a multi-curve setup with a corresponding fictitious zero-coupon bond, which is not assumed to be a traded asset.
+Rather, our goal is to focus directly on traded interest rate derivatives, such as SOFR futures, fixed-for-floating swaps referencing SOFR and overnight indexed swaps, as opposed to the bond market.
+Unlike in the classical approach, where the bond and swap markets are considered to be a single market, we acknowledge that the two markets are distinct sectors of the global fixed income market and hence each of them may require a distinct modeling approach.